bottlelee/ansible-elk-deploy/README.md

 1. Run `ansible-playbook 06-deploy_beats.yml`
 1. Run `ansible-playbook 07-deploy_monit.yml`

+## DNS config
+Any host that have `consul` installed，could be an internal DNS server.
+Please setup your system nameservers according different OS, or take a look at roles/deploy.Consul/tasks/resolv.yml

+## How to send datas from outside hosts to ELK
+1. Make sure outside hosts can access the ELK network.
+1. Assume you are using beats as data collect client, use the `logstash` hosts' IP in output section, or you can use logstash.service.consul after you setup the [nameservers](#DNS config)

 ## Maintain
 ### Upgrade
 1. Set the value of 'elk_version' in `group_vars/all.yml`, then run step 03 to 05 will rolling upgrade your services to the new version.